 The merged resolutions are handed to the Chair, who will, after approving, direct them to the Approval Panel.
-The Approval Panel consists of MUN-Directors who will review the Merged Resolutions on both Formal and Grammatical matters.
+The Approval Panel consists of MUN-Directors, the Presidency as well as the Chairs and Presidents, who will review the Merged Resolutions on both Formal and Grammatical matters.
 The Main Submitter has to stay at the conference venue until the resolution has been approved by the Approval Panel.
 A small number of Co-Submitters is allowed to accompany him or her.
 This has to be agreed upon by the Chair however.